edinburgh-napier/set09121/lectures/lecture14.md

 - Pathfinding is just a form of graph search, and there are different methods to do this.
 - We need a fast solution -- A* being the most commonly used.

 ---

+# Why Too Complicated?

+- If there are only simple convex objects, basic avoidance behaviours will look great!
+- But if you have concavities, obstacle avoidance will break down
+	- In fact, your boids will appear almost magnetically funneled into the concavities!
+- As we discussed previously, level design impacts AI design

+---